tem11010/timeseries-inla/README.md

 ```

-We can see that the model fitting the trend to each lake (i2) has a better (lower) DIC score.
+We can see that the model fitting the same trend to each lake (i2) has a better (lower) DIC score.

 That's if for this tutorial on time series analysis.